How to plan a solo trip for beginners: solo trip planning and preparation.

 Blond woman walking along a white sandy beach in a bikini, next to the crystal clear blue water in the sun

-The feeling of absolute freedom, peace, excitement, and wonder when you are waiting to board an outbound flight, possibly indefinitely, is a fantastic state of mind that can not be properly explained, at least not by me.
+The feeling of absolute freedom, peace, excitement, and wonder when you are waiting to board an outbound flight, possibly indefinitely, is an exhilarated state of mind that can not be properly explained, at least not by me.

-Since time flies, I simply had to change my mind about waiting for company.
-Instead, I bought a backpacker backpack and set off!
+Since time flies, this was a decisive point for me.
+I simply had to change my mind about waiting for the right company to go do the amazing things I dreamed about.
+So, I made a decision, bought a backpacker-backpack, and set off!

 NOW, of course, I know that going solo traveling is probably the most magical, amazing, liberating, educational, mind-growing, and personality-evolving single thing I have ever done.